OptimizeFormgit/variation-swatches-for-woocommerce/readme.txt

 * Create attribute label/text swatches
 * Manage attribute globally
 * Create new attribute swatch in product editing page

+= What's Next =

+If you like this WordPress popup plugin, then consider checking out our other projects:

+* <a href="https://woosuite.com/plugins/woocommerce-additional-variation-images/" rel="friend" title="Additional variation images for WooCommerce">Additional variation images for WooCommerce</a> - Show additional variation images and videos to showcase your product key highlights.
+*    <a href="https://woosuite.com/plugins/woocommerce-show-variations-on-shop-page/">Show Variations on Shop Page</a> - Show your variation products on your shop page separately to increase your catalog size and the user experience.
+* <a href="https://woosuite.com/plugins/dynamic-pricing-discount-rules/" rel="friend" title="Dynamic Pricing & Discount Rules for WooCommerce">Dynamic Pricing & Discount Rules for WooCommerce</a> - Create Buy one get one free offers, schedule promotions, tiered pricing, role base pricing, and much more.
+* <a href="https://woosuite.com/plugins/min-max-quantities/" rel="friend" title="Minimum/Maximum Quantity for WooCommerce">Minimum/Maximum Quantity for WooCommerce</a> - Create quantity increments, spending rules, and as the name suggests minimum and maximum quantity for woocommerce.
+* <a href="https://woosuite.com/plugins/woocommerce-product-bundles/">Product Bundles for WooCommerce</a> - Improve your average order value by creating irresistible product bundles.
+* <a href="https://woosuite.com/plugins/wholesale/">Wholesale Suite for Woocommerce</a> - Maximize your store revenue by catering to wholesale customers, you can sell to B2B + B2C.
+*  <a href="https://woosuite.com/plugins/product-table/">Quick Order Form for WooCommerce</a> - Create a streamlined bulk order form to reduce friction in users checking out.
+*   <a href="https://woosuite.com/plugins/woocommerce-quick-view/">Product Quick View for WooCommerce</a> - Allows users to get a quick look at products without opening the product page.
+*   <a href="https://woosuite.com/plugins/restriction-rules/">Restriction Rules for WooCommerce</a> - Set your store to private mode, password protection, menu item restriction, hide products, and more.
+*    <a href="https://woosuite.com/plugins/sales-agent-reps/">Sales Agents for WooCommerce</a> - Grow your business by adding sale agents to your WooCommerce store.

+Visit <a href="https://woosuite.com/blog/" rel="friend" title="WPBeginner">the Woosuite blog</a> to learn from our <a href="https://woosuite.com/woocommerce/" rel="friend" title="WooCommerce Tutorials">WordPress Tutorials</a> and find out about other <a href="https://woosuite.com/plugins/" rel="friend" title="Best WordPress Plugins">WooCommerce plugins</a>.

 == Installation ==